bfetler/lending_club/README.md

 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), scored using fit accuracy.
 A score of 90% was found after scaling the data.

 Cross-validation can tell us whether or not further parameter optimization is needed.
 Essentially, by splitting the training data into subtrain and validation data, and fitting the model with a CV factor of 10 (90% subtrain data and 10% test validation data), one may repeat the process 10 times with a slightly different random data set.
-Each fold gives a new prediction score, and one may do statistics on them to tell how well we fit the model.
+Each fold gives a new prediction score, and one may do statistics on the scores to tell how well we fit the model.

 We used the cross-validation prediction scores of the data from Logistic Regression to calculate a mean and standard error for different model parameters.
 Their range is shown below in boxplots.
 We tested the statistical significance of the scores between different model parameters using a [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
 Exploration of the parameters showed insensitivity to C at higher values.